Everything we create demands a new perspective.

 History

-Electronic Art icon and Chair of the Department of Visual Arts, Stan VanDerBeek, envisioned the Image Laboratory at UMBC in 1984.
+Electronic media artist working in expanded cinema, and computer-generated art at MIT and Bell Labs for projects such as Poemfields, Stan VanDerBeek , envisioned “the Image Laboratory” at UMBC in 1984.
 Just before he died, he said, “It seems that we’ve established our part of the future with the advent of the Image Lab.”
-This seed project, originally funded by Jim Henson of the Muppets and IBM’s Fulcrum grant project, evolved into the Imaging Research Center by 1986 to develop a research facility to explore the future of art and technology.
+This seed project, originally funded by Jim Henson of the Muppets and IBM’s Fulcrum grant project, evolved into the Imaging Research Center (IRC) by 1986 to develop a research facility to pioneer the future of art and technology.
 40 years since VanDerBeeks vision, the IRC has grown into a major hub for interdisciplinary collaboration across all fields at the University.
-The IRC has worked with the Center for Urban Environmental Research and Education (CUERE), the Center for Art, Design and Visual Art (CADVC), the Institute for Harnessing Data and Model Revolution in the Polar Regions (¡HARP), and the Center and Institute Departmentally Engaged Research (CIDER), and continues to unit researchers and Departments throughout all colleges at UMBC.

 We bring together artists, humanists and scientists to create unique and provocative forms that respond to our cultural moment.